Here is a review of the Festool CTL SYS from the perspective of the small workshop user.

 *updated Oct 2015* I have been using it regularly for over a month now and I can’t think of anything I would change about the way it is set up.
 The Dust deputy is working well also – as you can see from the pics below, the bag is empty (there is a very fine layer of dust on the inside) and the filter looks like new.

-The vac continues to work perfectly, indeed I can offer a little anecdotal evidence for the quality of the machine since, in a fit of buffoonery, I left it vacuuming for over 40 hours (!) last week having forgotten to turn it of when leaving the workshop.
+After many months of use, the vac continues to work perfectly, indeed I can offer a little anecdotal evidence for the quality of the machine since, in a fit of buffoonery, I left it vacuuming for over 40 hours (!) last week having forgotten to turn it off when leaving the workshop.